2019-bgmp/demultiplexing-pranavs22/Part2/submission/README.txt

 I copied contents from talapas terminal (fortunately, I had cat-ed slurm output before it went down) into a new text file.
 All files can be verified later on, when Talapas is up.
 The output from current script is obtained from slurm script-"slurm-10409377-clean.out"

+Inshort- Although above issues occurred, all data was already generated from clean3.py, the only main issue was copying files from Talapas, which was solved by copying content from Talapas terminal.